centreon/centreon-documentation/versioned_docs/version-23.10/administration/secure-platform.md

   less centreon7.crt
   ```

-7. Then you have to retrieve the x509 certificate file (**ca_demo.crt**) and import it into your browser's certificate manager.
+7. You must then retrieve the x509 certificate file (**ca_demo.crt**) and import it into your browser's certificate manager.

-Now you have your self-signed certificate, you can perform the following procedure to activate HTTPS mode on your Apache server.
+Now that you have your self-signed certificate, you can perform the following procedure to activate HTTPS mode on your Apache server.

 ### Activating HTTPS mode on your web server